CYarros10/aws-quicksight-governance/readme.md

 #### b.
 Get Access

-Data Lake Permissions are derived from your Okta Groups. (i.e. Okta Group dlp_qs_group_finance might have access to the finance data).
+Data Lake Permissions are derived from your Okta Groups. (i.e. Okta Group qs_gov_group_finance might have access to the finance data).
 If a user / group does not have Athena access to underlying data, then access to QuickSight assets will be revoked

 To Get Access, talk to your administrator